-The following chapter will give a quick description of the functions of the Control Center.
-The Control Center gives quick access to frequently used controls and settings.
-Click the Control Center icons to toggle the appropriate function, or hold the mouse button down and move the dial control where applicable.
+The following chapter will give a quick description of the functions of the Control Center & Flexikey® applications.

+The Control Center provides quick access to Power Modes, Fan and Flexikey settings, and to the LED Keyboard (for illuminated colored keyboards only) configuration.
+Click icons to access the appropriate menu, and make adjustments as applicable.

+Run the Control Center from the Windows Start menu or by clicking the icon in the notification area of the taskbar.

-Figure B - 1 - Control Center
+Figure B - 1 - Control Center Screens